-Working with CAD software to create landscape plans is quite unlike working with other software applications.
-It is common to work on the same file over days so since your CAD drawings such a valuable store of information they need to be protected.
+Working with CAD software to create landscape plans is unlike other software applications.
+It is common to work on the same file over days, so since your CAD drawings are such a valuable store of information, they must be protected.
 However, with the best intentions in the world, CAD drawings can become corrupt.
-Sometimes the file itself will not load and it is necessary to recover from a backup copy, at other times sometimes even though a file may appear to behave normally, some functions just do not work.
-Steps like zoom extents reveals a blank screen, the plant schedule tool will not update or gCADPlus closes and restarts.
-Here is a check list to work through to fix corrupted drawings if you believe that you have a problem.
+Sometimes the file itself will not load, and it is necessary to recover from a backup copy; at other times, even though a file may behave normally, some functions do not work.
+Steps like zoom extents reveal a blank screen, the plant schedule tool will not update, or gCADPlus closes and restarts.
+Here is a checklist to work through to fix corrupted drawings if you have a problem.

 Use Windows Explorer, navigate to the folder containing your drawing file.
-Select the file with the extension .lc$.
-At worst, this file will be 10 minutes old so by renaming the file so it has a .lcd extension instead of .lc$ will allow you to load a recent version of your work.
+In that same folder, select the file with the extension .lc$.
+At worst, this file will be 10 minutes old, so renaming the file to have a .lcd extension instead of .lc$ will allow you to load a recent version of your work.
 Once the file loads, save it again under a different name.
-You could also do the same with the .bak file but it may not be as up to date as the .lc$ copy.
+You could also do the same with the .bak file, but it may not be as current as the .lc$ copy.

 File loads, but operationally compromised

-1 Run the Tools > Purge Unused Objects option [PURGEX command].
-This cleans a file of unwanted (unused) blocks, linetypes, text styles and layers. these can often be the source of a problem.
+1. Run the Tools > Purge Unused Objects option [PURGEX command].
+This cleans files of unwanted (unused) blocks, linetypes, text styles and layers.
+These can often be the source of a problem.

 2. Move to model space.
 Use the Tools >Selection All option and copy all model space entities to the clipboard.
-Start a new drawing (without choosing a template and past into this new space.
+Please start a new drawing (without choosing a template) and paste it into this new space.
 Save the drawing and test doing operations in this new environment that previously caused difficulty.

 Example movies